kubernetes/dashboard/charts/helm-chart/kubernetes-dashboard/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### Upgrade from 6.x.x to 7.x.x

+We recommend doing a clean installation.
+Kubernetes Dashboard `v3` introduced a big architecture changes and now requires `cert-manager`, and `nginx-ingress-controller` to work properly.
+In case those are already installed in your cluster, simply set `--set=nginx.enabled=false` and `--set=cert-manager.enabled=false` when upgrading.

 ### Upgrade from 5.x.x to 6.x.x